scharris/sqljson-query/docs/tutorial.md

 ## Final Query Review

-Let's review what's been accomplished with the final query specification above, `drugsQuery6`.
+Let's review what's been accomplished with the [final query specification](final-query) above.

 The query includes data from each of the following related tables using all of the foreign keys shown: